ShubhamDev-AI/udacityDataEngineeringNanodegree/README.md

 Families") are then created, their modeling based on Three queries regarding user activity in a Music Streaming App.

- The data for these tables is located in a series of CSV files, which are then consolidated into a single file by an ETL process and then ingested into Cassandra's tables.
+ The data for these tables are located in a series of CSV files, which are then consolidated into a single file by an ETL process and then ingested into Cassandra's tables.
 Coding is done in a Jypyter Notebook.